n6ai/minze/docs/guide/advanced/style-guide.md

 ## Number of Components

 - Create only one component per file.
-Otherwise the file may become too big and hard to maintain.
+Otherwise, the file may become too big and hard to maintain.

 ```js
 // ✖ Bad